malachispencer/myMDB/README.md

 ```
 As a user,
-so I can gain extra privileges on myMDB,
+so I can gain extra privileges on myMDb,
-I'd like to be able to sign up and log in to myMDB.
+I'd like to be able to sign up and log in to myMDb.
 ```

 ```